 Sesen Bio (SESN) Received its Third Buy in a Row

-After Jefferies and Canaccord Genuity gave Sesen Bio (NASDAQ: SESN) a Buy rating last month, the company received another Buy, this time from H.C.
-Wainwright.
-Analyst Swayampakula Ramakanth reiterated a Buy rating on Sesen Bio today and set a price target of $2.25.
-The company’s shares closed last Monday at $1.06.
+After Jefferies and H.C.
+Wainwright gave Sesen Bio (NASDAQ: SESN) a Buy rating last month, the company received another Buy, this time from Canaccord Genuity.
+Analyst John Newman maintained a Buy rating on Sesen Bio yesterday and set a price target of $5.00.
+The company’s shares closed last Tuesday at $1.07.

-According to TipRanks.com, Ramakanth is a 3-star analyst with an average return of 2.4% and a 37.6% success rate.
-Ramakanth covers the Healthcare sector, focusing on stocks such as Diffusion Pharmaceuticals, Corvus Pharmaceuticals, and Cellectar Biosciences.
+According to TipRanks.com, Newman is a 5-star analyst with an average return of 22.3% and a 44.1% success rate.
+Newman covers the Healthcare sector, focusing on stocks such as Global Blood Therapeutics, Hutchison China MediTech, and Atara Biotherapeutics.

-Currently, the analyst consensus on Sesen Bio is a Strong Buy with an average price target of $3.42, which is a 242.5% upside from current levels.
-In a report issued on August 3, Canaccord Genuity also maintained a Buy rating on the stock with a $5.00 price target.
+Currently, the analyst consensus on Sesen Bio is a Strong Buy with an average price target of $3.42, representing a 213.8% upside.
+In a report issued on August 3, H.C.
+Wainwright also maintained a Buy rating on the stock with a $2.25 price target.

 See today’s analyst top recommended stocks >>